 Deductibility of Executive Compensation.
-As part of its role, the Committee reviews and considers the tax deductibility of executive compensation under Section 162(m) of the Internal Revenue Code of 1986, as amended, which provides that a public company is generally not entitled to deduct for Federal income tax purposes non-performance-based compensation paid to any of its executive officers in excess of \$1.0 million.
+As part of its role, the Compensation Committee reviews and considers the tax deductibility of executive compensation under Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), which provides that a public company is generally not entitled to deduct for Federal income tax purposes non-performance-based compensation paid to any of its executive officers in excess of \$1.0 million.
 Special rules apply for "performance-based" compensation, including the pre-approval of performance goals applicable to that compensation.

-All compensation paid to the named executive officers in 2014 was intended to be fully deductible for the purposes of Section 162(m).
-However, to maintain flexibility in compensating executive officers in a manner designed to promote varying corporate goals, the Committee has not adopted a policy that all compensation must be deductible for Federal income tax purposes.
+All compensation paid to the named executive officers in fiscal 2016 was intended to be fully deductible for the purposes of Section 162(m) of the Code.
+However, to maintain flexibility in compensating executive officers in a manner designed to promote varying corporate goals, the Compensation Committee has not adopted a policy that all compensation must be deductible for Federal income tax purposes.

-Accounting for Stock-Based Compensation. the Company accounts for stock-based payments in accordance with the requirements of FASB Accounting Standards Codification (ASC) Topic 718, Stock Compensation (formerly, FASB Statement 123R).
+Accounting for Stock-Based Compensation.
+The Company accounts for stock-based payments in accordance with the requirements of FASB Accounting Standards Codification (ASC) Topic 718, Stock Compensation.